VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 <a id="SSanctity of the Ward">Two Paladin Knights will appear mid, facing opposite direction and a Dark Knight (*Ser Zephirin*) will appear along the edge.
 Quickly identify *Ser Janlenoux* (Silver armour with a white plume), if he's on the West side, everyone will rotate counter-clockwise to dodge, if he's East then it's clockwise.
 When *Thordan* leaves, quickly form two groups of 4 East and West.
 Then two **Sacred Sever** markers will appear and groups need to be reajusted:
 + Marked player: they change group in order that #1 is away from *Ser Zephirin* while #2 is near him.
-+ Tanks: if there's no marker in your group, swap group.
++ Non-marked Tanks: if there's no marker in your group, swap group.
 Otherwise stay.
 + Non-marked player: do nothing ᕕ( ᐛ )ᕗ

 With the group reformed, take position to the East and West next to the edge and turn away from *Thordan* and the *Dragon Eye*.
 If one of them is East or West, you can take a few step clockwise/counter-clockwise to have an easier time to dodge.